-Use of the laptops will allow:
+Use of the devices will allow:

-- Students to build information and media literacy skills, including analyzing and evaluating resources, which is critical for 21st century citizens
+Students to build information and media literacy skills, including analyzing and evaluating resources, which is critical for 21st century citizens

-- Students to participate in engaged, active learning
+Students to participate in engaged, active learning

-- Students to utilize technology tools that facilitate opportunities for students to create, interact, and collaborate
+Students to utilize technology tools that facilitate opportunities for students to create, interact, and collaborate

-- Students to interact with material in different, unique ways to meet their specific learning needs
+Students to interact with material in different, unique ways to meet their specific learning needs

-Although it is not required it is highly encouraged because teachers will be using the laptops as part of their daily lessons.
+Although it is not required it is highly encouraged because teachers will be using the devices as part of their daily lessons.
 Students will also be asked to complete electronic work from home; however, there will be an Opt Out Form available for parents and students to sign.
-The form will give parents two options: to either opt-out of the program completely or to allow student access at school but not to bring laptop home with them.
+The form will give parents two options: to either opt-out of the program completely or to allow student access at school but not to bring device home with them.

 Can my student bring their own device instead of the district issued laptop?WJCC Schools2021-05-05T09:05:55-04:00